Every child deserves the fundamental right to feel safe, secure and protected.

 Pay close attention to these signs.
 They will help you learn the general extent to which your inner child has been wounded and the level to which you feel unsafe in this world.
 The more signs you say “yes” to, the more you need to seriously consider inner child work:

-- In the deepest part of me, I feel that there’s something wrong with me.
+- In the deepest part of me, I feel that there’s something terribly wrong with me.

-- I experience anxiety whenever contemplating doing something new.
+- I experience anxiety whenever thinking about doing something new.

 - I’m a people-pleaser and tend to lack a strong identity.

-- I’m a rebel.
-I feel more alive when I’m in conflict with others.
+- I’m a rebel/misfit – I feel more alive when I’m in conflict with other people.

 - I tend to hoard things and have trouble letting go.